-Develop increased responsiveness by, and co-ordination between, key agencies and organisations, including cultural facilities and education and youth service interests, in providing opportunities for young people to experience a broader range of cultural activities
+OBJECTIVES OUTCOMES OBJECTIVE 9: Develop increased responsiveness by, and co-ordination between, key agencies and organisations, including cultural facilities and education and youth service interests, in providing opportunities for young people to experience a broader range of cultural activities The majority of young people are interested in their Island's assets and heritage, through interaction between the youth service, schools, colleges, Family Learning Service and Connexions with specialist activities (e.g. archaeology, palaeontology, libraries, museums and the Record Office) All decision makers, agencies, public facilities and voluntary organisations capable of offering / influencing cultural activities and opportunities are positive and pro-active in responding to young people and their participation All decision makers, agencies, public facilities and Adopt a modern approach to the needs of young people that is informed by success and good practice both on the Island and elsewhere voluntary organisations capable of offering / influencing cultural activities and opportunities recognise the realities and importance of contemporary youth culture and the implications in the provision of opportunities A Children's Play Policy that recognises the fundamental right of every child to play opportunities and the importance of play to child development and community life has been adopted and implemented Revised planning policy provides a basis for the provision of appropriate children's play and recreation space within new housing developments and to resolve existing deficiencies in the provision of children's playgrounds in a planned and community-based fashion The roles and views of the Island's Youth MP and Youth Council are fully recognised and utilised across the cultural sector as a means of communicating effectively with young people on cultural issues and involving them in decision making.
+OBJECTIVE 11: Recognise the significant limitations to the cultural activities of young people that result from the cost and poor service of public transport in the evenings and at weekends New initiatives which provide improved access to cultural opportunities will receive prominence in the allocation of support by decision makers A network of localised cultural activities which minimise the need for public transport will have begun to be established Some community-based initiatives that provide alternative solutions to public transport (e.g. local community car sharing, voluntary drivers and Parish supported local minibus services) will have

-- Pursue initiatives where young people can become more interested in their Island's assets and heritage, through interaction between the youth service, schools, colleges, Family Learning Service and Connexions with specialist activities (e.g. archaeology, palaeontology, libraries, museums and archives) - Ensure that all agencies, public facilities and voluntary organisations capable of offering cultural activities and opportunities are positive and pro-active in responding to young people and their participation
+been initiated

-Adopt a modern approach to the needs of young people that is informed by success and good practice both on the Island and elsewhere
+OBJECTIVE 12: Continue existing, successful cultural schemes for young people and take advantage of a wide range of national schemes that seek to support the involvement and development of young people The maximum possible benefit to be derived from any Sport England initiatives, but especially those which closely involve the education service and offer good funding potential (e.g. Active Sports Partnership, TOPS Programme and Specialist Sports College status) will have achieved Decision makers will recognise the value of a range of new and existing arts-based development initiatives will seek ensure that they are able to impact on young people at every oppotunity The range of introductory opportunities available to young people across the cultural spectrum, with an emphasis on the 10-13 and 17-19 age groups will have been extended Young people will be more aware of lifestyle alternatives to anti-social behaviour and more likely to engage in programmes that tackle issues around community safety

-- Recognise the realities and importance of contemporary youth culture and the implications for the provision of opportunities - Pursue the adoption and implementation of a Children's Play Policy that recognises the fundamental right of every child to play opportunities and the importance of play to child development and community life - Provide a basis within planning policy for the provision of appropriate children's play and recreation space within new housing developments and ensure existing deficiencies in the provision of children's playgrounds are addressed in a planned and community-based fashion - Support the roles and acknowledge the views of the Island's Youth MP and new Youth Council, as a means of communicating effectively with young people on cultural issues and involving them in decision making.
+POTENTIAL PARTNERS

-Recognise the significant limitations to the cultural activities of young people that result from the cost and poor service of public transport in the evenings and at weekends
+Isle of Wight Council (and especially) Arts Development Unit Wight Leisure Family Learning Service Adult & Community Learning Ryde Development Trust, Rural Community Council, IW Playing Fields Association

-- Evaluate new initiatives undertaken to improve access and where appropriate support other schemes - Establish localised cultural activities wherever possible to minimise the need for public transport - Examine the possibility of community-based initiatives that provide alternative solutions to public transport (e.g. local community car sharing, voluntary drivers and Parish supported local minibus services)
+Surestart, Connexions

-Continue existing, successful cultural schemes for young people and take advantage of a wide range of national schemes that seek to support the involvement and development of young people
+Platform 1 IW Youth Council

-- Continue to support Sport England initiatives, especially those which closely involve the education service and offer good funding potential (e.g. Active Sports Partnership, TOPS Programme and Specialist Sports College status) - Ensure continued support for the Schools Music service and Family Learning service - Recognise the value of a range of existing arts-based development initiatives and support structures and funding applications that can extend their impact on young people - Seek to extend the range of introductory opportunities available to young people across the cultural spectrum, with an emphasis on the 10-13 and 17-19 age groups - Pro-actively promote lifestyle alternatives to anti-social behaviour and encourage programmes that tackle issues around community safety
+Early Years Partnership